ikebk/plentiful/readme.md

       }
   ],`

-2. run `composer update`.
+2. Run `composer update`.

-3. run `drush en plentiful` if Drush is already installed or use the admin interface - navigate to */admin/modules* and search 'plentiful'.
+3. Run `drush en plentiful` if Drush is already installed or use the admin interface - navigate to */admin/modules* and search 'plentiful'.

 4. Navigate to */admin/structure/block* and add Plentiful block to desired region.